Maven Artifacts

 ---|---|

-groupId | The artifact group |
+groupId | The project group |

-artifactId | The artifact id |
+artifactId | The artifact ID |

-version | The artifact version (linked w/ baseVersion) |
+version | The artifact version (linked with baseVersion) |

-baseVersion | The artifact base version (linked w/ version) |
+baseVersion | The artifact base version (linked with version) |

-classifier | The artifact distinguishing classifier (optional) |
+classifier | The artifact classifier (optional) |

 extension | The artifact extension (default: “jar”) |